Current Graduate Students Bios

 Ph.D.
 Students

-Zoe Appleby is a third-year doctoral student studying medieval and Byzantine art history with Professors Elizabeth Bolman and Elina Gertsman.
-She concentrates on sites of crossculturalism in the medieval Mediterranean world.
-Her research focuses on materiality, environmental studies, and community identity in Byzantine and medieval Italy.
+Zoe Appleby is a doctoral candidate studying medieval and Byzantine art history with Professors Elizabeth Bolman and Elina Gertsman.
+Her research focuses on environmental studies, materiality, and community identity across the medieval Mediterranean world.
 Zoe was awarded the 2024 Friends of Art Best Doctoral Student Paper prize for her work on Ravenna and its aqueous environment.
-She held the position of co-chair for the 2024 Cleveland Symposium and currently serves as an Engagement Officer on the BSANA Graduate Committee.
-In addition to organizing events, Zoe has presented her own papers at multiple conferences including the 2024 Vagantes Conference and the Association for Art History Conference in Bristol that same year.
+She held the position of co-chair for the 2024 Cleveland Symposium, Engagement Officer on the 2024-25 BSANA GSC, and is currently a Conference Officer with BSANA GSC.
+In addition to organizing events, Zoe has presented her research at multiple conferences including the 2024 Association for Art History Conference in Bristol and the 2025 ICMS at Kalamazoo.
 She holds an MA in medieval art history from UC Riverside, where she worked with Professor Conrad Rudolph on the aesthetic philosophy of Augustine of Hippo.
-In her third year at Case Western Reserve University, she is occupied by comprehensive exam preparations and an internship at the Cleveland Museum of Art.
+In 2024, she was the Korean art department’s curatorial intern at the Cleveland Museum of Art.
+Now in her fourth year, Zoe is engaged in dissertation research and writing.

-Anthony Huffman is a first-year doctoral student studying nineteenth- and twentieth-century European and American art with Professor Andrea Rager.
+Anthony Huffman is a second-year doctoral student studying nineteenth- and twentieth-century European and American art with Professor Andrea Rager.
 His research interests include links between the history of the decorative, murals, ornamentation, and abstraction; craft traditions; notions of framing and perception; public art, architecture, and spatial politics; eco-criticism; and art theory and historiography.
 In varying discursive formats, he has probed these topics through exhibitions, catalogue texts, public programs, reviews, and critical essays.
-Anthony has published in several leading publications for modern and contemporary art, including Artforum, Art Monthly, and The Brooklyn Rail.
+Anthony has published in several leading publications for modern and contemporary art, including ArtforumArt Monthly, and The Brooklyn Rail.
 He has presented at many interdisciplinary conferences, such as the annual conferences of the Midwest Art History Society and the Society for French Historical Studies.
 His scholarship has been supported through grants and residencies from the Knight Foundation, the Baker-Nord Center for the Humanities, Phi Beta Kappa, and Lower Manhattan Cultural Council.
 Prior to Case, he worked as a researcher for Hauser & Wirth and served as Curator-in-Residence at Kunstraum Gallery in New York, where he organized Chronologies and Circumstances (2021) and Historiographical Interventions (2022).
 Anthony graduated cum laude from Centre College in 2014 with a BA in Government and holds an MA in Art History from CWRU.

-Cecily Hughes is a third-year doctoral student studying with Professor Elina Gertsman.
-With an avid interest in Scandinavian medieval art, she is especially drawn to the wit and humor with which medieval makers imbued their objects.
-Recently, she has presented papers at the the NLHF Medieval Animals Heritage Conference at Canterbury Christ Church University in the UK and at the Midwest Art History Society’s 50th Annual Conference in Chicago.
-Cecily served as the 2023-2024 president of the university’s Graduate Association of Medieval Studies, and this year she is honored to act as co-chair of the 50th Annual Cleveland Symposium, “Moments, Intervals, Epochs: Time in the Visual Arts.”
-Cecily holds an MFA in Contemporary Visual Culture from the University of Edinburgh.
-In 2022, she received her MA in the History of Art and Architecture from the University of Massachusetts Amherst.
+Cecily Hughes is a fourth-year doctoral student studying the art of medieval Scandinavia with Professor Elina Gertsman.
+With an avid interest in understanding how objects made meaning for their viewers, she is especially drawn to contextual considerations of environment, folk practices and mythologies, religious syncretism and interfaith interactions, and medieval approaches to humor.
+Cecily is the 2025–26 awardee of the Einar and Eva Lund Haugen Memorial Scholarship for graduate student research, administered by the Society for the Advancement of Scandinavian Study.
+Recently, she has presented papers at the College Art Association’s 113th Annual Conference; the centennial meeting of the Medieval Academy of America; and the International Congress on Medieval Studies.
+Cecily holds an MFA in Contemporary Visual Culture from the University of Edinburgh an MA in the History of Art and Architecture from the University of Massachusetts Amherst.
 Her previous work includes positions at Elms College in Chicopee, Massachusetts, the John Michael Kohler Arts Center in Sheboygan, Wisconsin, and the Scottish National Gallery of Modern Art in Edinburgh, Scotland.
 Cecily loves teaching and making medieval art accessible to all, adores dogs, enjoys swimming, and tolerates bad puns.

-Alexandra Kaczenski is a sixth-year PhD candidate studying late medieval art with Professor Elina Gertsman.
-Her research focuses on the medieval body and devotional practice, as well as on arts of the long nineteenth century.
-Alex is currently a Curatorial Assistant at the Norton Simon Museum assisting with the publication of their Northern European Paintings Catalogue and co-curating a forthcoming exhibition.
-Last year she served as their Curatorial Intern in 2022-2023, during which she curated the exhibition Word as Image.
-Previously, she was the Curatorial Intern for the Medieval Art Department at the Cleveland Museum of Art (2020-2021), and the Chair the Vagantes Conference on Medieval Studies (2022-2023).
-Prior to Cleveland, she worked as both a Curatorial Graduate Intern and a Curatorial Assistant in the Manuscripts Department at the J. Paul Getty Museum.
+Alexandra Kaczenski is a PhD candidate studying late medieval art with Professor Elina Gertsman.
+Her dissertation focuses on fifteenth-century representations of Saint Agatha in communal devotional contexts.
+Alex is an Assistant Curator of European Painting and Sculpture at the Los Angeles County Museum of Art, responsible for the museum’s Northern European collections.
+Previously, she was a curatorial assistant at the Norton Simon Museum (2022-2024), where she curated the exhibition Word as Image.
+She has also held positions the curatorial intern for the Medieval Art Department at the Cleveland Museum of Art (2020-2021), and as the Chair the Vagantes Conference on Medieval Studies (2022-2023).
+Prior to coming to Cleveland, she worked as both a curatorial graduate intern and a curatorial assistant in the Manuscripts Department at the J. Paul Getty Museum.
 She co-authored the book Sacred Landscapes: Nature in Renaissance Manuscripts with Dr. Bryan Keene, to coincide with their exhibition of the same name (Getty Museum, 2017).
 She received her MA from the Courtauld Institute of Art (2013).

-Jillian Kruse is a fourth-year PhD student studying nineteenth-century European art with Professor Andrea Rager.
+Jillian Kruse is a fifth-year PhD student studying nineteenth-century European art with Professor Andrea Rager.
 Her research interests include late nineteenth-century collaborative and experimental printmaking, early photography, materiality and intermediality, history of collecting, global Impressionism, and ecocriticism.
 She holds Master’s degrees from the Université de Rennes II and Trinity College, Dublin.
-From 2017 to 2019, she served as the Margaret R. Mainwaring Curatorial Fellow in Prints, Drawings, and Photographs at the Philadelphia Museum of Art, where she curated the exhibition We the People: American Prints from Between the World Wars.
-Jillian has also held positions at the Hood Museum of Art at Dartmouth College, the Museum of Fine Arts Boston, and the National Gallery of Ireland.
+From 2017 to 2019, she served as the Margaret R. Mainwaring Curatorial Fellow in Prints, Drawings, and Photographs at the Philadelphia Museum of Art, where she curated the exhibition We the People: American Prints from Between the World WarsJillian has also held positions at the Hood Museum of Art at Dartmouth College, the Museum of Fine Arts Boston, and the National Gallery of Ireland.
 She has publishedon the collecting craze for French posters in the 1890s in Art in Print, presented on the art of John Ruskin at the Nineteenth-Century Studies Association conference,and was awarded a Getty research grant for her work on the prints of Camille Pissarro.
 Jillian also currently serves as a curatorial intern in Prints and Drawings at the Cleveland Museum of Art and as the Assistant Bibliographer for the Print Council of America’s Oeuvre Catalogue project.

 Benjamin Levy is a PhD candidate specializing in the history of printmaking and photography.
 His research explores the materiality and meaning-making potential of process and technique, from 19th-century photomechanical technologies to contemporary artistic practice.
 His dissertation, “A Gray Area: The Technical and Aesthetic Development of the Photographic Halftone,” investigates the cultural and artistic significance of this process across historical and contemporary contexts.
 Levy has presented this research at the National Gallery of Art, Washington D.C., the Museum of Fine Arts Boston, and the 36th Congress of the Comité International d’Histoire de l’Art.
 His work has been supported by the Foundation for Advancement in Conservation and the Getty Paper Project.
 Levy has held curatorial positions at the John and Mildred Putnam Collection, the Henry Art Gallery at the University of Washington, and the Baltimore Museum of Art.
 He curated the 2022 exhibition “Photographs in Ink” at the Cleveland Museum of Art.
 Levy is a member of the 2022 Summer Institute for Technical Studies in Art cohort at the Harvard Art Museums and serves on the National Advisory Board for the Tamarind Institute.
 A graduate of the Maryland Institute College of Art, Levy studied printmaking and photography, receiving training to be a collaborative printer.

-Marina Mandrikova is a Ph.D. student studying Byzantine visual culture with Professor Elizabeth S. Bolman.
+Marina Mandrikova is a fifth-year Ph.D. student studying Byzantine visual culture with Professor Elizabeth S. Bolman.
 Her research explores the images of the damned in Byzantine, post-Byzantine, and Slavic monumental painting, and the nature of their sins, crimes, and punishments.
 Marina is also passionate about the preservation of medieval art and architecture.
 She was a 2020-21 Graduate Student Fellow of the American Institute for Southeast European Studies and completed the ASCSA’s M. Alison Frantz Fellowship in Post-Classical Studies at the Gennadius Library in Athens, Greece, in 2022.
 Recently, Marina was awarded the Council of American Overseas Research Centers’ Multi-Country Research Fellowship and Dumbarton Oaks Junior Fellowship for 2024-25.
 She taught various undergraduate art history courses at Temple University, Philadelphia, and completed museum internships in Russia and Bulgaria.
 She co-organized two graduate student workshops for the Delaware Valley Medieval Association and presented papers at Byzantine and Medieval Studies conferences.
 Marina transferred to CWRU from Temple University, where she started her Ph.D. journey in the Department of Art History under the guidance of Doctor Bolman.
 Before that, she lived in Russia, where she earned her MA degrees in World Art History and International Relations from the St. Petersburg State University.

-Clara Pinchbeck is a fourth-year doctoral candidate studying Late Antique Eastern Mediterranean art with Professor Elizabeth S. Bolman.
+Clara Pinchbeck is a fifth-year doctoral candidate studying Late Antique Eastern Mediterranean art with Professor Elizabeth S. Bolman.
 She is interested in the material culture of Late Antique interior spaces, the transmission and trade of textiles and looms along the Silk Road(s), late Roman information technologies, and the application of digital methods to analyze early Eastern Byzantine histories.
 Her research primarily focuses on Late Antique Egyptian textiles and their roles within the religious, cultural, political, economic, and geographic networks of the Eastern Mediterranean.
 Pinchbeck has presented her work at the College Art Association Annual Conference, the Byzantine Studies of North America Conference, and the Archaeological Institute of America Annual Meeting.
 In Summers 2024 and 2023, she joined Professor Maggie Popkin as a part of a global, interdisciplinary archaeological project in Greece, where she was a team member on the American Excavations at Samothrace.
 Pinchbeck received her BA in Art History and Anthropology from Kenyon College in 2018 and her MA in Digital Art History from Duke University in 2020.

-Claire Sumner is a fourth-year PhD candidate studying Early Modern Italy under Dr. Erin Benay.
+Claire Sumner is a fifth-year PhD candidate studying Early Modern Italy under Dr. Erin Benay.
 She received her MA from the University of Texas at Austin in 2020 and her BA from Randolph College in 2015.
 Her work explores the technological developments in the creation of sculpture in Early Modern Italy, the materiality of clay, and the movement of information across territorial borders.
 In the 2023-2024 academic year, she was the curatorial intern in the Department of European Paintings and Sculpture 1500-1800 where she assisted in developing an exhibition on the painter Filippino Lippi.
 Claire has presented her research internationally, including at the 2023 conference Celebrations at Court: Ephemeral Objects, Materials, and Machineries in the Early Modern Period at the University of Copenhagen, Copenhagen, Denmark and will be part of a panel on the imagined landscapes of the Indies in the Global Baroque at the 2024 Sixteenth Century Society Conference in Toronto, Canada.
 She has been selected to participate in the Medici Archive Project Paleography Seminar in January 2025.
 She has previously worked at the Maier Museum of Art in Lynchburg, VA and the Anchorage Museum in Anchorage, AK.

-Arielle Suskin is a fourth-year PhD candidate studying Greek and Roman art and archaeology with Dr. Maggie Popkin.
+Arielle Suskin is a fifth-year PhD candidate studying Greek and Roman art and archaeology with Dr. Maggie Popkin.
 Her research focuses on how ancient artisans shaped public, private, and community identities through material culture with special interests in image replication, distribution, and coinage.
 She is the Research Lead for the Kelvin Smith Library Special Collections Roman Coin Collection.
 Arielle has presented multiple times at the Archaeological Institute of America Annual Meeting and in the fall, she will present at the 22nd International Congress on Ancient Bronzes.
 In the 2023-2024 academic year, she was the curatorial intern in the Department of Greek and Roman Art at the Cleveland Museum of Art.
 She has participated in the American Excavations Samothrace on-site and remotely for the past three years.
 She is a member of the 68th class of the American Numismatic Society Eric P. Newman Graduate Seminar in Numismatics and the 2022 SITSA cohort at the Harvard Art Museums.
 She holds an MA from the Institute of Fine Arts at NYU and a BA cum laude from Tulane University.

 Sam Truman is a PhD candidate studying medieval art with Professor Elina Gertsman.
 Sam is currently in the process of writing her dissertation, which focuses on representations of ghosts in northern European manuscripts produced between approximately 1100 and 1500.
 Recently, she was awarded the Byzantine Studies Conference Graduate Student Paper prize for her paper, “‘Cursed is everyone who hangs on a tree’: The Execution of Judas Iscariot in Two Byzantine Marginal Psalters.”
 Sam has previously held internships at the Philadelphia Museum of Art, the Cleveland Museum of Art, and the J. Paul Getty Museum.
 She is currently serving as the 2023–2025 Samuel H. Kress Institutional Fellow at the Courtauld Institute of Art.